matt-antone/Scorer/memory-bank/projectbrief.md

   - User accounts or persistent player profiles beyond a single game session.
   - Online multiplayer (beyond local network web access).
   - Integration with external Warhammer 40k APIs or databases.

+## Game Structure Constraints

+- There will only ever be one game in the database at a time.
+- There will only ever be two players per game.
+- There will only ever be 5 turns per player per game (10 turns total per game).

+## Database Constraints

+- Only one game row exists (enforced by a check constraint)
+- Only two players per game (enforced by application logic: a new game will delete all existing records)
+- Only 5 turns per player (enforced by unique constraint on game_id, player_id, round_number)